 Cooperation and partners

-Together with strong partners, we have been developing innovative sensor solutions for industrial automation for more than 50 years.
+Together with strong partners, we have been developing innovative sensor and safety solutions for industrial automation for more than 60 years.

 Since the founding of AS-Interface in 1991, Leuze has been a constant member of this relevant working body and offers a wide range of standard and safety sensor solutions with integrated AS-i interface, including of the AS-i safety controller, the AS-i safety monitor, etc., developed by Leuze.